osuosl/osuosl-pelican/content/about/about_people.rst

   **Student Developer**

-Taylor joined the OSL in February of 2016 and is studying Computer Science.
+Alex joined the OSL in February of 2016 and is studying Computer Science.
 He became interested in the OSL after seeing some of our projects and wanted to put his skills to good use and apply them here.
-Taylor is interested in learning more about back-en web development while working at the OSL.
+Alex is interested in learning more about back-en web development while working at the OSL.

 .. raw:: html